Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 ##### Moving the cursor with a mouse click

 When the cursor is moved as a result a mouse click, the cursor's new vertical position should be on the line corresponding to the vertical position of the mouse click.
 If the mouse click is below the end of the file or above the beginning of the file, the new vertical position should be the last line or the first line, respectively.
 The cursor's horizontal position should be the closest position to the x-coordinate of the mouse click.
 Keep in mind that this means that clicking on a letter may cause the cursor to appear before _or_ after the letter, depending on whether the mouse position was closer to the left or right side of the letter!

+##### Printing the Cursor Position

+To facilitate grading, when the user presses shortcut+p, you should print the top left coordinate of the current cursor position.
+The cursor position should be printed in the format "x, y" where the x and y positions describe the cursor position relative to the top left corner of the window (note that the y position may be negative when the cursor is above the window and out of view).
+The cursor position should be followed by a newline.
+For example, suppose you open the file, type a letter that is 7 pixels wide, type a second letter that is 4 pixels wide, press shortcut+p, move the cursor by pressing the left arrow once, and then press control+p again, your program should print:

+    <pre><code>
+    16, 0
+    12, 0
+    </pre></code>

+The cursor position should be printed as an integer because the cursor should always be at an integer, as described in [Font and spacing](#font-and-spacing).

+The coordinates of the cursor that you print should be relative to the window.
+For example, if the cursor is at the beginning of the first line of visible text, the position printed should be "5, 0", even if there's more text above that isn't visible.
+We will be using your printed cursor positions for grading.

 ##### Non-requirements